This article provides an overview of the Barney Miller TV series. It includes information on the series’ episodes, the cast, reviews, and ratings.

 Barney Miller also has to deal with his old-school boss, Chief Inspector Frank Luger (James Gregory), and Officer Carl Levitt (Ron Carey), who constantly badgers Miller about being promoted to detective.
 Amanguale was replaced by intellectual Arthur P. Dietrich (Steve Landesberg) beginning in the third season.

-The critically acclaimed show’s focus was split between the detectives’ interactions with each other and with the suspects and witnesses they detained, processed, and interviewed.
+The critically acclaimed show’s focus was split between the detectives’ interactions with each other and the suspects and witnesses they detained, processed, and interviewed.

 List of Barney Miller Episodes